nathan-wisner-ms/Flexy/README.md

                 * `schema_indexes_only_{config-file-name}.sql`
         <br> if `--indexes=True`: migrate with indexes
         <br> else: migrate with no indexes
-3. Create a file for tables to migrate:
+3. Create a file for selected tables to migrate:
     * Four different string formats are accepted in each line <br>
         | line in file | translation in program |
         | -----------  |----------- |